MattTheTekie/extras/README.md

 README.md

 🏠 Homepage and other projects
-💻 I'm trying to create websites templates
+💻 I'm trying to create website templates and then sites
 🛍️ Extensions: New Tab Redirect ABC (Any website in New Tab, Firefox, Chrome)
 📄 Website Templates
 🎨 Themes for Firefox, Geany IDE Color Theme